How to Prepare for Initial Tests in Army, Navy and PAF

 Physical fitness is as crucial as academic preparation.

-• Tests often include push-ups, pull-ups, sit-ups, 1.5-mile run or beep test, medicine ball throw, and mid-thigh pull.
+• Common events: push-ups, pull-ups, sit-ups, 1.5-mile run or beep test, medicine ball throw, mid-thigh pull.

-• Each test has specific minimum standards (e.g., minimum number of push-ups in one minute).
+• Each has specific minimum standards (e.g., push-ups per minute).

-• Flexibility and Agility: Stretching routines and agility drills to prevent injuries.
+Flexibility & Agility: Stretching routines & agility drills to prevent injuries.

 Step 6: Prepare Thoroughly for Medical Examination